sayheylaura/manfred-awesomic-cv/README.md

 1. Add it to services folder 📂

-2. Go to App.js, then change the import link and the state to your shiny JSON file 💻
+2. Go to App.js, then change the import link and the App's state to your shiny JSON file 💻

 3. Lit 🔥🔥🔥